R-mode constraints from neutron star equation of state: Results and Discussions

 In addition, in Table~1, we present the minimum $T_c^{{\rm min}}$ and maximum $T_c^{{\rm max}}$ critical temperatures (which correspond to the solution of equation $\Omega_c(T)=\Omega_{\rm K}$) as well as the minimum value of the spin frequency $f_c^{{\rm min}}$ and the corresponding temperature $T_{{\rm min}}$ and ratio $\Omega_c^{{\rm min}}/\Omega_{\rm K}$ for the seven selected analytical solutions (for neutron star with $M=1.4 M_{\odot}$ and $R=12.53$ Km).
 The values of $T_c^{{\rm min}}$ are affected by the density distribution.
 The most realistic distributions (Tolman VII, Buchdahl and Nariai IV) produce higher values of $T_c^{{\rm min}}$.
 However, values of $T_c^{{\rm max}}$ are independent from the mass distribution as the very strong bulk dissipation mechanism takes place in high temperatures.
 In addition the Tolman VII, Buchdahl and Nariai IV solutions lead to very similar values of $T_{{\rm min}}$, $f_c^{{\rm min}}$ and $\Omega_c^{{\rm min}}/\Omega_{\rm K}$.
 The corresponding values for the four quark like solutions are lower.

 We also study the effect of the rigid crust on the r-mode instability window.
 In particular, we solve Eq.~(\ref{Omegac-crust-1}) and the results are presented in Fig.~4(a) for the three cases and for fixed mass $M=1.4 M_{\odot}$.
 Obviously, the effect of density distribution is negligible since all the solutions lead to a similar instability window both for low and high temperatures.
 In addition, in Fig.~4(b) we present, for the Tolman VII solution that the instability windows correspond to the two cases (rigid crust and without crust) and for three different values of the radius.
 The effect of the neutron star size is less pronounced in the crust case.
 In particular, we found the relation (see below) $\Omega_c \sim R^{-3/2}$ (without crust) and $\Omega_c \sim R^{-4/11}$ (with crust).
-In any case, Fig.4(b) confirms previous similar studies related to the strong dissipation mechanism which is active on the crust-core interface (see also Ref.~\cite{Wen-012,Haskell-012,Moustakidis-015}).
+In any case, Fig~.4(b) confirms previous similar studies related to the strong dissipation mechanism which is active on the crust-core interface \cite{Wen-012,Haskell-012,Moustakidis-015}.

-In order to clarify further the $\Omega_c-T$ dependence, it is worth to present some useful approximations.
+In order to clarify further the $\Omega_c-T$ dependence, it is worth presenting some useful approximations.
 More precisely, in a very good approximation, where the viscous dissipation at the boundary layer is stronger to shear viscosity (that is $\tilde{d}\left(\frac{\Omega_c}{{\rm Hz}}\right)^{1/2} \gg \tilde{b}$) then Eq.~(\ref{Omegac-crust-1}) is written

 Actually, Eq.~(\ref{Omegac-crust-2}) provides a very good approximation for all values of $T$.
 However, it cannot be solved analytically.
 In any case, it is interesting to study the temperature dependence of $\Omega_c$ for low values of $T$ which corresponds to old and cold neutron stars.
 In this case, the bulk viscosity mechanism is inactive (that is $\tilde{a}\left(\frac{\Omega_c}{{\rm Hz}}\right)^{3/2} \ll \tilde{d}$) and the desired approximation is written